★★★★ "outrageously funny" - The Times

 Welcome to Syresham, South Northamptonshire.
 It’s not quite the Cotswolds, not quite one of those posh villages Americans have in movies, but it does have Syresham’s Got Talent, the headline event of the village fair.
 There’ll be songs, dancing, magic, drag, a bit of wrestling, and Kevin’s doing a meat raffle (vegetarian option: two tins of Strongbow).

-VILLAGE IDIOT is an audacious comedy, where family feuds kick off around a country fair that you townies are all invited to.
+VILLAGE IDIOT is an audacious comedy, where family feuds kick off around a country fair that all you townies are invited to.

 We hope it’s a bit like the other plays you’ve seen here, but less s**t.